-Singularity always remains in your future – The singularity at the core of a black hole may shrink to a size smaller than an atom, and eventually become an infinitely small point in space containing infinite mass.
-Here the gravitational force is so strong that the spacetime surrounding the singularity is bent to infinite curvature, and scientists are left searching for a good quantum theory of gravity to explain what is truly going on inside these incredibly dense objects.
-As American theoretical physicist Kip Thorne states in his description of a singularity, it is a “point where all laws of physics break down”.
+Black hole singularities are zero-dimensional – The singularity at the core of a black hole may shrink to a size smaller than an atom, with its gravitational force so strong that it forces the spacetime surrounding it to be bent to infinite curvature.
+How small is a gravitational singularity?
+While it is said to be a point of zero dimensions, our current physical theories suggest that the smallest known scale for space-time is a Planck length, beyond which our physical theories break down and don’t make sense.
+As American theoretical physicist Kip Thorne states in his description of a singularity, it is a “point where all laws of physics break down.”

 3: How do black holes affect space-time?

-Black holes distort space-time and slow time – The mass of a black hole is so dense and the gravity of its singularity so strong that, in accordance with Einstein’s theory of general relativity, it actually distorts the space-time around it and not even light can escape.
-The boundary beyond which light cannot escape the black hole’s gravity well is known as the event horizon, while its radius is called the Schwarzschild radius (see picture for details).
-Once particles and light-rays go past the event horizon their light cones “tip over” and point to the singularity, which now represents all future-directed paths with no escape possible.
+Black holes distort space-time and slow time – The mass of a black hole is so dense and the gravity of its singularity so strong that, in accordance with Einstein’s Theory of General Relativity, it actually distorts the space-time around it and not even light can escape.
+The boundary beyond which light cannot escape the black hole’s gravity well is known as the event horizon, while its radius is called the Schwarzschild radius (see picture below for details).
+Once particles and light rays go past the event horizon their light cones “tip over” and point to the singularity, which now represents all future-directed paths with no escape possible.

 4: Why do objects appear to “freeze” near a black hole?